 FACT 98% of child sexual assault disclosures are found to true (Dympna House, 1998).
 Although children may retract their report, this is commonly due to shame, confusion, fear of consequences or other threats that occur after the initial report has been made.
 It is therefore vital to believe and support the child throughout the entire process.

 FACT Children often disclose long after the assault has started.
 The offender often uses behaviours such as ‘accidental touching’ or tickling to minimise their behaviour and blame the child.
 A child’s disclosure should always be acknowledged and believed.

 FACT It is important to be aware there are both male and female child sex offenders.
 Although prevalence rates are variable, 4.6% to 10.7% of child sexual assault crimes are committed by women (Cortoni & Hanson, 2005; Peter, 2009; Stathopoulos, 2014).

 FACT Australian studies find that 30-60% of child sexual assault is carried out by other children and young people, and most young people target younger children or peers, and know their victim (Department of Human Services [DHS], 2012; Hunter 1999; KPMG, 2014, p.
 22; Weinrott, 1996).
-Preventing child sexual assault requires us to acknowledge this uncomfortable truth and be aware that it is not only adults who can sexually harm children or young people.
+Preventing child sexual assault and exploitation requires us to acknowledge this uncomfortable truth and be aware that it is not only adults who can sexually harm children or young people.

 FACT Pressure is mounted on a child following disclosure.
 Consequences of disclosures can include family breakdown, parent distress, and other effects.
 Retracting a statement may be a child’s attempt to return their situation to normal, rather than an indication that they were lying.
 This is why it is so important that a child is supported and believed after a disclosure is made.